-It’s been a week since the New Year hit.
-I thought I’d wait on a review of 2016 since not enough could ever be said about the disappointment that branded the year.
-The streets of Los Angeles were a lot quieter this New Year’s Eve than I remembered.
+(Jan 2017) The streets of Los Angeles were a lot quieter this New Year’s Eve than I remembered.
 A lot of folks opted to stay bunkered up at home or left as far away from the city as possible.
-The particular house-gathering I found myself that night was joyous for sure, but it felt more like a homegoing celebration (aka, funeral) than your regularly scheduled NYE party.
+The particular gathering where I found myself that night was joyous, but felt more like a homegoing celebration (aka funeral) than your regularly scheduled NYE party.

 And that’s okay.
 This year for me was mostly a reminder that things don’t always go your way, even when you know they should.
 Even when justice and truth and reason says otherwise, our plans may still be flawed.

 The question then becomes, what do we do about it?
 The natural instinct is to react - by flaring up with anxiety, retreating in depression, or a dangerous mixture of the two.
 But what if we made the choice to respond?
 It would mean making time to sit still and take thoughtful action on the real issues underneath.
 To enact change from the inside-out.
 It would mean doing the hard things first.
 It would mean growing up.